rreganjr/rreganjr.github.io/_posts/2021-01-28-NotesOnNgrx.md

 This generates the file store/actions/customer-support.actions.ts

 * --skipTests=true says not to generate a test spec for the action
-* --api=true says to generate stubs for
+* --api=true says to generate stubs for Load/Load Success/Load Failure
 * entering Y for using the create function makes the schematic generate the action classes using the createAction function like this: